Frequently Asked Questions

 Do Chiropractors treat areas of the body other than the spine?

-Other joints, such as elbows and knees, are also areas chiropractors can offer care for.
+Other joints, such as elbows, shoulders and knees, are also areas chiropractors can offer care for.
 Common complaints such as ‘Tennis’ or ‘Golfer’s’ elbow (lateral epicondylitis) can be assisted through chiropractic care.

 What is a Chiropractor’s education?